 Data reported in the Q1-2018 Telephone Performance Analysis Industry Report Card (IRC), top leasing professionals convert 60% of qualified telephone traffic to appointments, compared to 43% as an industry.
 What the report does not include is how well professionals convert missed calls to appointments.
 Sound impossible?
 That’s because it is.
 Missed calls are missed conversion opportunities.
 At least, that’s what it traditionally has been before automated assistants started to take root in a property’s call process.

 For properties without an automated assistant, missed calls would have a 0% conversion rate to appointments.
-According to user data in 2017 with the ACE Conversational Assistant, a total of 28% of qualified calls answered by the assistant resulted in a guest card or appointment set.
+According to user data in 2018 with ACE™ Virtual Leasing Assistant, a total of 30% of qualified calls answered by the assistant resulted in a guest card being collected.
 Without the assistant, these opportunities would have otherwise been missed.

 Is your property considering an automated assistant to help answer calls?
 Automated assistants offer a modern approach to the traditional call center for apartment hunters.
 They pleasantly interact with perspective renters and can answer any questions after hours or when staff is unavailable.
 And most of all, they make properties more productive with 24/7 availability, superior consistency, and convert on otherwise missed opportunities.